samoylenkodmitry/cranpose/modifier_match_with_jc.md

 ## Current Gaps (Compose-RS)
 - `Modifier` is still an Rc-backed builder with cached layout/draw state for legacy APIs.
 Renderers now read reconciled node slices, but `ModifierState` continues to provide padding/layout caches and must be removed once every factory is node-backed.
-- Focus is the last holdout that still treats the modifier chain as a flat list; its ancestor search, invalidations, and capability gating must move onto the delegate-aware traversal helpers.
-- Diagnostics exist (`Modifier::fmt`, `debug::log_modifier_chain`, `COMPOSE_DEBUG_MODIFIERS`), but we still lack parity tooling such as Kotlin's inspector strings, capability dumps with delegate depth, and targeted tracing hooks used by focus/pointer stacks.
+- Diagnostics exist (`Modifier::fmt`, `debug::log_modifier_chain`, `COMPOSE_DEBUG_MODIFIERS`), but we still lack parity tooling such as Kotlin's inspector strings, capability dumps with delegate depth, per-node tracing toggles, and focused tracing hooks used by focus/pointer stacks.

 ## Jetpack Compose Reference Anchors
 - `Modifier.kt`: immutable interface (`EmptyModifier`, `CombinedModifier`) plus `foldIn`, `foldOut`, `any`, `all`, `then`.